dajebbar/mlzoomcamp-capstone1/README.md

 # DataTalksClub Kitchenware Classification Competition

-Using convolution neural network (cnn) with data augmentation techniques and transfer learning to classifiy kitchenware images to 6 classes:
+Using Convolution Neural Network (CNN) with data augmentation techniques and transfer learning to classifiy kitchenware images to 6 classes:
  - cups
  - glasses
  - plates